codynhanpham/rust_audio_server/README.md

 </br>

 #### GET `playlist/create`
 Create a playlist of randomized audio files in the `audio/` folder on the server.
-There are 2 optional parameters for this route:
+There are 3 optional parameters for this route:

 - `file_count`: the number of files to include in the playlist.
 The default is `10`.
 The selection is randomized everytime, so the same file may be included multiple times.
 - `break_between_files`: the duration to pause between each file in milliseconds.
 The default is `0`.
+- `no_download`: either `true` or `false`.
+If `true`, the server will not send back the playlist file.
+The default is `false`.
+While the playlist is not sent back, it is still saved on the server, and the current available playlists are hot reloaded.

 The server will send back a `.txt` file containing the playlist.
 The file will be named with the format `playlist_{hash}_{duration}s_{number of file/steps}count.txt` for you to download.
 The `hash` is the first 8 characters of the `sha256` hash of the playlist content, serving as a unique identifier for the playlist.